Arc4d3-G/Java-Library-Management-System/README.md

 1. Input "8" to start the process.
 2. User will be prompted to provide the email of the member returning a book.
 Note that books cannot be returned if the member is not registered.
 3. Next input the ISBN number of the book being returned.
-Note that checkout cannot complete if the book being returned is not associated with the member's record (i.e. the book was not checked out by this member, and thus they check it in).
+Note that checkout cannot complete if the book being returned is not associated with the member's record (i.e. the book was not checked out by this member, and thus they can't return it).

 # How it works

-The program consists of a main class (LibraryManagementSystem.java), and 3 class files.
-Namely: Book.java, Member.java, and Library.java.
+The program consists of a main class (LibraryManagementSystem.java), 3 class files, namely:
+- Book.java
+- Member.java
+- Library.java

+Additionally there is a unit test class containg a few unit tests for the Library class (LibraryTests.java)

 ## LibraManagementSystem.java